ricardobcl/Dotted-Version-Vectors/README.md

         %% get the causal information (version vector) VV = dvvset:join(DVVSet),
         %% return both to client...
     ```

-3. **A client writes an updated value and an opaque (unaltered) version vector
-(obtained from a previous read on this key)**

-    ```Erlang
-        %% create a new DVVSet for the new value V, using the client's version vector VV NewDVVSet = dvvset:new(VV, V),
-        %% update the new DVVSet with the local server DVVSet and the server ID DVVSet = dvvset:update(NewDVVSet, LocalDVVSet, ServerID),
-        %% store DVVSet...
-    ```

 4. **A replica receives a DVVSet from the coordinator to (synchronize and) store